Snowmobiling Yellowstone's Lower Loop

 • Started at 9am, the earliest check-in for the East Entrance, and returned by 6pm for 9 total hours in the Park.

-• Some highlights: walked West Thumb geyser basin, lunch at Old Faithful, Grand Prismatic pit stop, ciders overlooking Canyon at Artist Point, cruise through Hayden Valley and sunset in Sylvan Pass.
+• Highlights: West Thumb geyser basin, lunch at Old Faithful, Grand Prismatic pit stop, ciders overlooking Canyon at Artist Point, cruise through Hayden Valley and sunset in Sylvan Pass.

 Background

 From November through mid-April, Yellowstone is largely out of reach.
-The Park only plows one section of road between the North and Northeast Entrances—from Mammoth to Cooke City via Lamar Valley.
-The Park Service grooms most other roads with cats for over-snow travel (e.g., snowmobiles, snowcoaches).
+The Park Service only plows one section of road between the North and Northeast Entrances – from Mammoth to Cooke City via Lamar Valley.
+The Park Service grooms most other roads with cats for over-snow travel (e.g., snowmobiles, snow coaches).

-Most of the developed areas in Yellowstone sit at 8,000'+, legacy of supervolcanic eruptions that produced an elevated caldera.
+Most of the developed areas in Yellowstone sit at 8,000'+ – legacy of super-volcano eruptions that created an elevated caldera.
 Winters are longer and colder in Yellowstone than its immediate surroundings.

-The Park was beautiful during that stretch.
+The Park was beautiful in mid-May.
 Thermal features stood out from the surrounding snow, spewing steam.
 New snow dusted lodgepole pines.

 It was also rugged.
 During the winter, the Park's wildlife is in survival mode.
 Bison plow snow to find grass.
 Foxes listen for mice beneath the surface.
 Elk migrate to lower elevations to escape the worst of winter.

-After getting a taste of winter that summer, I wanted the full experience.
-In 2020, I moved from New York to Jackson Hole, and in winter 2022, finally got an opportunity for a proper winter trip.
+After getting a taste of winter that spring, I wanted the full experience.
+In 2020, I moved from New York to Jackson, and in winter 2022, finally got an opportunity for a winter trip in Yellowstone.

 Trip Planning